EricGebhart/bike-gear-calc/README.md

 At this point tests are correct, but float comparisons are not always.

-_The API is still in a bit of flux, I'm not happy with it.
-I think it's going to need at least a map, maybe a defrecord._
+_The API is settling on maps at the moment.
+Fill in an *any-bike* map then call *new-bike* in one of the three bike namespaces.
+Defrecords might be a good choice for another refactor._

 The data namespace has maps for wheel size, crank lengths, standard cassette/freewheel configurations and the internal ratios for a number